gvegayon/rgexf/paper/paper.md

 # Summary

-First introduced in 2012, the **rgexf** package for the R programming language was the first effort to make the Graph Exchange XML Format [@heymann2009gexf] specification available to the R world.
+First introduced in 2012, the **rgexf** package for the R programming language was the first effort to make the Graph Exchange XML Format (GEXF) [@heymann2009gexf] specification available to the **R** world.
 With more than 500,000 downloads[^cranlogs], it is one of the most popular ways to incorporate GEXF files into the R programming language environment.

 [^cranlogs]: According to the [https://cranlogs.r-pkg.org/](https://cranlogs.r-pkg.org/) website, as of June 14, 2021.